datafoodconsortium/infra/vocbench-showvoc/README.md

 ssh-add /path/to/ssh/private/key/giving/you/access/to/instance
 ```

-3. Deploy remotely to your instance:
+3. Deploy to your instance:
 ```sh
 ./deploy-remote.sh <INSTANCE_PUBLIC_IP>
 ```